Website Accessibility and SEO Mutually Beneficial for Your Website and Your Businessby Sammi Dittloff | ...

 - Your content should follow the rules of journalism.
 Answer “Who, what, when, where, why” and “how” questions.
 For example, if the question is, “What are the most important points of this topic?” your content should say, “The most important points of this topic are…”

 Spruce up your HTML, meta, and images

-- List tags and table tags should be used tidily
+- List tags and table tags should be clearly structured in html

-- Optimize images.
-Include alt text, keywords, and a descriptive title.
+- Optimize images: Include alt text, keywords, and a descriptive title.
+Name your file descriptively rather than a generic file name.
 The header above your image should speak to what you’re trying to rank for.
 However, image URL isn’t ranked.

 - Your content should have a clear header and subheader structure, especially H2 and H3 tags denoting different sections in your content